 In this post I will explain a way to get multiple public IPs for an OpenWRT router and configuring it so that you can have several servers behind NAT with overlapping ports.

-⚠️ WARNING: The solution presented here may not be halal.
+⚠️ WARNING: The solution presented here may not adhere to best practices.

 The following method is kinda a dirty hack and requires a lot of manual configuration.
 Also this doesn’t provide any firewall so if one of your servers gets hacked, your whole LAN is exposed to the compromised machine.